mohsenoid/Android-Interview-Questions/ANDROID_FOUNDATIONS.md

    * **sticky intent**: Sticks with Android, for future broadcast listeners
    * **pending intent**: Will be used when someone wants to fire an intent in the future and maybe at that time the app is not alive anymore.

+4. #### What is the size of the Bundle in Android?
+What can happen if a large amount of data is passed inside Intents?
+   * ~500kb
+   * TransactionTooLargeException may be thrown by the system.

 ---